asheren/asheren.github.io/consulting/index.md

 We understand the unique challenges faced by today's engineering leaders.
 Building high-performing, well-managed, and happy teams is critical to achieving business success.
 In fact, teams that perform at a high level are more likely to achieve their goals and objectives, deliver better results, and maintain higher levels of engagement and retention leading to less turnover and higher productivity rates.

-We offer customized solutions to help you navigate these challenges, optimize your team's performance, and create a culture of excellence.

-We help Engineering Leaders achieve these goals through 3 types of services:
+We offer customized solutions to help you navigate these challenges, optimize your team's performance, and create a culture of excellence through 3 types of services.

 <h4>Part-time or interim VP of Engineering engagements </h4>

 <i> You may not have the need or budget for a full-time VP of Engineering but you need someone with experience and expertise working collaboratively with both your engineering team and your leadership team to get to success.
 Bringing in a fractional VP of Engineering can lead to a faster time to market, a increase in engineering team productivity, and a reduction in engineering costs while also driving higher levels of employee satisfaction and retention.
 Solve those problems and set your company up for a better VP of Engineering or CTO hire when you're ready.</i>